 Please read all the instruction before beginning.

 Please Note: Once you have electronically signed the Health History and Release Forms for Registration, the forms will electroncically be sent to Special Olympics Indiana.
-However, until the completed page 3 of the medical (the medical exam by a healthcare professional) is received by the local Program, the athlete is not registered.
+However, until the completed page 3 of the Medical Form – Physical Exam (by a healthcare professional) is received by the local Program, the athlete is not registered.

 Please print, review, sign and mail the following Code of Conducts to: Special Olympics Indiana -Ripley Ohio Dearborn Counties, 429 Manchester St., Aurora, IN 47001